lcthomas/eng106s23/course-info-policies.md

 ## Participation
 I do not explicitly grade participation in this course (i.e. “participation = 20% of final grade”), but I will take account of your reading and course engagement through our class discussions, journal entries, and related activities.
 As a reminder, all grading contracts in this class require you to:

-    Come to class having completed any assigned writing and/or reading and prepared to discuss this writing and/or reading.
-Participate actively in class activities and discussions, making observations and asking questions that help the class think together.
+"Come to class having completed any assigned writing and/or reading and prepared to discuss this writing and/or reading.
+Participate actively in class activities and discussions, making observations and asking questions that help the class think together."

 There are many ways to participate in class.
 Just a few of them are: